 Find out more: What is the data protection act?

 Any individual or company who is subcontracted to process data on behalf of the data controller (office manager).
-The processing of data includes its storage and handling prior to, and during, destruction.
+The processing of data includes its storage and handling and destruction, on behalf of the data controller.
+As a company that offers shredding, scanning and storage, Topwood is a security vetted data processor.

 A shredding technique where there are more than two rollers cutting in more than one direction to destroy items in a more secure manner.